Ryanhustler420/RH-Android-Version-UI/README.md

 17. Almost Done, Working On Existing UI
 18. Mapping Required Fields For Database into App
 19. Assigning Id's To XML elements
+20. moving to databse for refactoring purposs. after that we change layout little bit more